Building prosperity & digital Culture.

 In how I approach storytelling.

-In the kind of resonance I aim to create.My career has taken me across both the creative and impact worlds.I started in agencies, shaping brands and campaigns.
+In the kind of resonance I aim to create.My career has taken me across creative, commercial and impact worlds.I started in agencies, shaping brands and campaigns.

 I’ve worked in and alongside organisations tackling complex social challenges.